 Combining his government and private practice experience, Jeff advises clients in collaboration with Morgan Lewis’s corporate and business transactions, white collar defense, and investment management practices.
-Jeff also serves on the firm’s Environmental, Social, and Governance (ESG) & Sustainability Working Group and advises companies and financial services firms on matters related to ESG reporting and disclosure.
+Jeff also serves on the firm’s ESG & Sustainability Advisory Working Group and advises companies and financial services firms on matters related to ESG reporting and disclosure.

 As regional director, Jeff supervised the SEC’s examination and enforcement programs in Pennsylvania, Delaware, Maryland, Virginia, West Virginia, and the District of Columbia.
 He led a staff of approximately 160 enforcement attorneys, accountants, investigators, and compliance examiners who investigated and enforced the federal securities laws and performed compliance inspections in the Philadelphia region with jurisdiction over nearly 1,200 investment advisers and investment companies with more than $10 trillion in assets under management.
 Further, he closely coordinated with state and federal criminal authorities on a number of parallel investigations.